wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 2.1.5 =
 * Compatible with 3.7.1
-* Update Meta in Frontend
+* Update Open Graph Meta in Frontend
-* Update for Seo Live Assistant
+* Updates for Seo Live Assistant

 = 2.1.4 =
 * Update the Traffic Bot List